mayfrost/guides/Initiation.md

 mount -t devpts none /mnt/drive/dev/pts`

 ## SETUP
-* On CRUX run __setup__, and if on UEFI select on setup grub2-efi (if using GRUB 2), efibootmgr, and elfutils from opt (only select core, and say yes when you're asked if you want to select individual packages).
+* On CRUX run "_setup_", and if on UEFI select on setup grub2-efi (if using GRUB 2), efibootmgr, and elfutils from opt (only select core, and say yes when you're asked if you want to select individual packages).
 And if you are not using LILO de-select it from core.
 * On Source Mage GNU/Linux get the tarball
 `cd /mnt/drive
 wget -c "http://download.sourcemage.org/image/official/smgl-stable-<version>-basesystem-x86_64.<compression>"